 30 November 2013: Mushrooms are one of those foods that are all too often “typecast.”
 For the most part, chefs tend to accentuate their woodsy-earthy qualities.
 While these qualities make them a delicious accompaniment to complementary foods, a few chefs take mushrooms in a separate direction and prepare them with a flavor profile almost antithetical to their woodsy-earthy notes.
 One way not often seen in the Duke City is sautéed seasonal mushrooms in a lemon-caper sauce, a dish called fricassee di fungi.
 Thinly cut mushrooms are sautéed in a rich butter and garlic sauce with lemon juice and plenty of capers.
 The natural woodsy-earthy flavor profile of the mushrooms prevents this dish from being too tart or tangy, just enough to be discernible.
 It’s a delicious partnership.

-27 November 2011: The pizzas are as clever as the antipasto platter with inventive ingredient combinations festooning each twelve-inch pie.
-Even the Margherita, the pizza which started it all, is unique for Albuquerque in that it’s made with mozzarella di bufala, fresh water buffalo mozzarella.
+27 November 2011: The pizzas are as clever as the antipasto platter with inventive ingredient combinations festooning each fourteen- or sixteen-inch pie.
+Even the Margherita, the pizza which started it all, is unique for Albuquerque in that it’s made with mozzarella di bufala (fresh water buffalo mozzarella).
 For turophiles, only the tasty, creamy, milky buffalo mozzarella will do on pizza in which mozzarella is called for.
-At my request, the accommodating pizzeria added it to the (Prosciutto di Parma, shallots, Fontina, truffle oil and marinara) I ordered.
-That meant two of my very favorite pizza ingredients–buffalo mozzarella and Prosciutto di Parma–in the world were available in one pie in Albuquerque.
+At my request, the accommodating pizzaioli added it to the Calabria (Prosciutto di Parma, shallots, Fontina, truffle oil and marinara) I ordered.
+That meant two of my very favorite pizza ingredients in the world–buffalo mozzarella and Prosciutto di Parma–were available in one pie in Albuquerque.

 30 November 2013: While the menu makes a big deal out of the restaurant’s signature macaroni and cheese menu, don’t be surprised if your server doesn’t.
 Ask what the best pasta dish is on the menu and you might be surprised to hear “macaroni and cheese,” which is called something else–something more elegant and enticing–on the menu.
 On the menu it’s called Luca Signatura Speciale and it’s a triumvirate of imported cheeses with truffle oil topped with prosciutto and homemade bread crumbs.
 The cheeses accentuate the sharp and pungent qualities of cheese without compromising on richness.
 It’s an adult macaroni and cheese, as far removed from Kraft macaroni and cheese as the Lobo Lair is from San Diego State University boosters.

 27 November 2011: Dessert options include some of the “usual suspects” such as cannoli (traditional or chocolate) and tiramisu.
-The tiramisu is made in-house and doesn’t really distinguish itself (remember, Albuquerque is home to several restaurants proffering truly outstanding tiramisu–Torinos @ Home and Farina Pizzeria, for example).
+The tiramisu is made in-house and doesn’t really distinguish itself (remember, Albuquerque is home to several restaurants proffering truly outstanding tiramisu–Torinos @ Home, Joe’s Pasta House and Farina Pizzeria, for example).
 The cannoli is similarly just okay, nothing about which to write home.

 Perhaps because of the wine bar, Pizzeria Luca is most decidedly a restaurant in which young urban professionals will feel right at home, toddlers in tow.
 It’s the type of pizzeria which will many will call home away from home, a hang-out type, making it a good candidate for expansion–and indeed the ownership group is planning on several sites in the Albuquerque area.
 That’s a great thing for the Duke City because as everyone knows, you can’t have too many pizzerias!